Code-Institute-Submissions/Horse-Hangman/README.md

 - The random select word logic is working as expected.
 - The game handles invalid data entry correctly.
 - The guess counters are being incremented correcly.
-- The game only actions the play again function once all guess attempts or when the word has been guessed corectly.
+- The game only actions the play again function once all guess attempts or when the word has been guessed correctly.
-- answered.
+- The hangman picture displays as expected when a letter is guessed wrong or right.

 ### Bugs